Stand with Ukraine. Fight for freedom and democracy

 JetForm Settings

-• Required Mark — you can either leave this field empty to represent required fields with an asterisk symbol or set another mark;
+• REQUIRED MARK — you can either leave this field empty to represent required fields with an asterisk symbol or set another mark;

 Preset Settings let you choose the source for a global form preset, and General Messages Settings are responsible for different types of notifications.
 These will be shown in specific cases that can emerge while completing a form.

 You can add a JetForm block in the Gutenberg editor or create an Elementor registration form using the JetForm widget.
+Also, it is possible to display a form with a shortcode.
+Learn more about the ways to integrate JetFormBuilder with any page builder in our “Adding the Form Block” article.

 Creating a Registration Form From Scratch

-There are four obligatory fields in a Register form – User Login, Email, Password, and Confirm Password fields.
-These are required fields for the Register User post-submit action.
+There are four obligatory fields in a typical register form – “User Login,” “Email,” “Password,” and “Confirm Password.”
+These are required fields for the “Register User” post-submit action.
 Let’s start building the form by adding them.

-First, add a Text field block (or use the existing one) and proceed to the Block settings in the right sidebar.
-Add a Label to this block and a Value.
+Once the needed field is added, proceed to the Block settings in the right sidebar.
+Add a FIELD LABEL to this block and a FORM FIELD NAME.
+The name of the field should comply with all the requirements, containing only Latin lowercase letters, numbers, hyphens, and underscores.
 Other block settings are optional.
-Find a detailed description of each option in the Text field guide.
+Find a detailed description of each option in the Text Field guide.

 adding user login to a registration form